305kev/Capstone_Proposal/README.md

 - (3) On a AWS, I will store the MongoDB database as a cloud-based backup.

 The types of law pose a domain-knowledge challenge as well as a programmatic one.
 For the domain-based knowledge, I am working with several law students as well as reading up on the basic legal structures to isolate the importance of different legal document types.
 On the programmatic side, the task will be to classify the type of law: from case law (opinions), to statutory law (legislation), to (executive agency) regulation, etc. Next, I will implement a Natural Language Processing algorithm to parse through each type of legal document and identify similarity between text to return relevant information.
 Finally, I will use words associted with a positive and negative tone to score each document on a positive/negative scale to provide additional information to the user.

-Below is an example in python of how the NLP works:
+Below is an example in python of how NLP works:

 <p align="center">
 <img src="images/Example/nlp.png">
 </p>

-One challenge with

-Research Questions:
+## Research Questions:
 - What is the time-saving potential for an Machine Learning powered-optimized search engine?
 - What additional measurements can be helpful to a user doing legal research?
-- What parameters are important to each document type.
+- What parameters are important to each document type?
+- Which measures of similarity will yield optimal results?

-### The Data:
+## The Data:

-Research Questions:
- - W
+One challenge with NLP in "tokenizing" words is to not get rid of important legal terms.
+Luckily, I have located and stored in the data folder a collection of legal dictionaries to avoid overlooking important terms.

+Another challenge is scraping up the data on the scattered websites.
+One site, FindLaw, has a particularly tricky URL schema that potentially holds billions of combinations.
+So I will have to setup an effective Scrappy Spider to locate all active URL pages and scrape those I need to create the necessary database.

-Next Steps:
+## Next Steps:

-- Scrape the web for all relevant types of law
+- Set up a Scrapy.Spider to scrape the web for all relevant types of law
-- Store the HTML data in a MongoDB
+- Store the data in a MongoDB / AWS
 - Clean the data to isolate the strings of legal text
 - Tokenize the text according to relevant parameters for that type of legal document
 - Normalize the words to prepare for processing